 The final three years working with Rowan were on the Cohasset Panuke Project.
 He was Co-Chair of the Joint Occupational Health and Safety Committee during his final years in the offshore.
 In 1993 he started working for CFM, a division of J D Irving, in Dartmouth and was involved in supplying industrial products and services to all industries including the offshore.
 Products and services included hydraulic services and products, rigging gear and services including water weight crane testing, crane cables, industrial hose and many other related products and services.
 In 1998 CFM was awarded the hose supply contract for the Sable Offshore Project and maintained this contract without incident for eight years.
 Having worked in the offshore, Mr. Lewis has an understanding of the types of products and services needed to ensure that reliability and safety are never compromised.
 In 2008 he worked on contract as a Production Supervisor for Halifax Shipyards.
 He spent 20 months working at the Woodside Yard in Dartmouth on the offshore support vessel Chemul refit.
 He is now working for The Guildfords Group of Companies as their Manager in Central Nova Scotia.
 Mr. Lewis resides in Stellarton with his wife Christine and their two sons John and Tyler.
 He has always been active as a volunteer with minor hockey and baseball and served five years on the G. R. Saunders School Advisory Council.

-Mr. Lewis is a member of the Board’s Audit Committee and the Board’s Health, Safety & Environment Committee.
+Mr. Lewis is a member of the Audit Committee and Chair of the Health, Safety and Environment Committee.

 Honourable Rodney J. MacDonald, E.C.N.S.